pachyderm/pachyderm/doc/concepts/data-concepts/commit.md

 When you *start*, or *open*, a commit, it means that you can make changes by using `put file`, `delete file`, or other commands.
-You can *finish*, or *close* a commit which means the commit is immutable and cannot be changed.
+You can *finish*, or *close* a commit, which means the commit is immutable and cannot be changed.

 The `pachctl list commit repo@branch` command.
 This command returns a